AlexBelin/CustomSelect/README.md

 1) Assign any class to the select (s) to be customized.
 2) Create an instance using the class as a parameter.
 3) Initialize the instance.
-4) In the example below we will have a select with multiple selection and one with standard behavior.
+4) In the example below we will have one select with multiple selection and another one with standard behavior.

 ![alt text](https://github.com/AlexBelin/CustomSelect/blob/main/screen02.jpg)